The train stands still

 solipsistical rant

-I try to emulate the stoicity
+I am trying to emulate the stoicity

-of generations - attempt to
+of generations, to

-find its roots in the fickle strands of protein
+explore its roots in the fickle strands of protein

-of generations - attempt to
+of generations, to

-find its roots in the fickle strands of protein
+explore its roots in the fickle strands of protein

 We fondly term DNAs.